dallincoons/laravel-bareback/README.md

 ### Why would I want to run tests without the framework?

 Running tests without loading the Laravel framework is much faster, typically anywhere from 50% to 70%.
 It's often a good idea to try and implement core business logic with as little dependencies as possible.
-However, creating a whole application with no framework dependencies isn't practical or pragmatic.
-This package allows you to switch off the framework when you're able to get away with it, and switch it on when it's convenient to do so.
+However, creating an entire test suite for an application with no with no framework dependencies isn't practical or pragmatic.
+This package allows you to switch off the framework when testing core business logic in "unit" tests, and switch it on when running end to end or "integration" tests.

 ## Installation